openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Debugging/QEMUOnWSL.md

 Be sure to use the "XMing" shortcut, not "XLaunch".
 If you are prompted by the Windows Defender Firewall after launching XMing to allow it to communicate over the network, click "Cancel".
-This configures the firewall to deny all incoming connections to XMing, local connections are not affected.
+This configures the firewall to deny all incoming connections to XMing, but local connections are not affected.

 The only indication that XMing has successfully started is an icon in the notification area.